ERnsTL/flowd/README.md

 * Sub-networks resp. composite components
 * Fast, direct transfer of IPs between components using named pipes (FIFOs); only shared memory would be faster
 * Running a processing network with or without ```flowd``` as the orchestrator
+* Can inspect, debug and interact with network components using standard Unix tools
-* Ability to run a terminal UI component - and then bring it to the web using [gotty](https://github.com/yudai/gotty) :-)
+* Can run a terminal UI component - and then bring it to the web using [gotty](https://github.com/yudai/gotty) :-)

 The included example components cover: